ELMM: Efficient Lightweight Multimodal Large Language Models for Multimodal Knowledge Graph Completion: Conclusion

 \section{Conclusion}

-We propose Efficient Lightweight Multimodal Large Language Models (ELMM), a novel framework that extends Multimodal Large Language Models (MLLMs) to the task of Multimodal Knowledge Graph Completion (MKGC).
+We propose Efficient Lightweight Multimodal Large Language Models (ELMM), a novel framework that extends MLLMs to the task of MKGC.
 ELMM addresses two key challenges: (1) semantic noise and modality conflicts caused by excessive image tokens, and (2) the substantial computational overhead associated with processing such inputs using standard MLLMs.
 To mitigate these issues, we propose a \textbf{M}ulti-view \textbf{V}isual \textbf{T}oken \textbf{C}ompressor (\textbf{MVTC}) based on multi-head attention mechanism, which adaptively compresses image tokens from both textual and visual views.
 We further apply attention pruning to remove redundant attention layers from the MLLMs backbone, improving inference efficiency.
 To offset any performance degradation from pruning, we add a linear projection with a carefully designed initialization scheme.
-Experiments on two benchmark datasets, FB15k-237-IMG and WN18-IMG, show that ELMM achieves state-of-the-art performance.
+Experiments on four benchmark datasets, show that ELMM achieves state-of-the-art performance.